RupertJS/rupert/README.md

 **`$ grunt features`, `$ npm run features`** Runs any Behavior Features tests; first runs a pass of [features tagged][tagging] `@current`, then runs any *not* tagged `@broken`.

 [tagging]: https://github.com/cucumber/cucumber/wiki/Tags

+## Front Edge

+Rupert implements a front-edge microservices architecture.
+In a "traditional" Web MVC architecture, applications are built around three tiers of programming.
+The first tier, the View, is rendered HTML in a web browser.
+The middle tier, the Controller, is an HTTP server like Rails or Tomcat, that returns HTML for a particular view and routes actions as URLs from the client.
+The Model is

 ## Layout